List of CMT Music Awards ceremonies

 This is a list of CMT Music Awards (and predecessors) ceremonies and the winners in each ceremony.
 The show began as the Music City News Awards in 1967.
 The award show partnered with the Grand Ole Opry-owned The Nashville Network (TNN) in 1990 to become the TNN Music City News Country Awards.
 After Music City News ceased publication in 1999, Country Weekly assumed the role of presenting sponsor of the awards show in 2000.
 In 2001, after MTV acquired CBS' cable operations, the show moved to CMT, where it was retooled and renamed to the CMT Flameworthy Video Music Awards in 2002.
 The name of the show was changed to CMT Music Awards in 2005.
+Beginning in 2022 until the pause in 2025, the show was broadcast live on CBS.

 Ceremonies

 Below is a list of ceremonies, the years the ceremonies were held, their hosts, the television networks that aired them, and their locations: